-In addition to our faculty, as of December 31, 2013, we employed approximately 3,100 staff and administrative personnel in university services, academic advising and academic support, enrollment services, university administration, financial aid, information technology, human resources, corporate accounting, finance, and other administrative functions.
+In addition to our faculty, as of December 31, 2014, we employed over 3,600 staff and administrative personnel in university services, academic advising and academic support, enrollment services, university administration, financial aid, information technology, human resources, corporate accounting, finance, and other administrative functions.
 None of our employees is a party to any collective bargaining or similar agreement with us.
 We consider our relationships with our employees to be good.